QuarkNerd/blog/efiennes/_posts/2019-10-23-On-the-dangers-of-sending-your-testers-to-conferences.md

 <br>
 <b>Elizabeth and Callum</b>
 <p>For those of us who were getting up on our hind legs to address our peers, the speaker experience at Testbash is 2nd to none.
-For all the work of putting your research or experience into a talk, they cover your travel and accomodation to get you there.
-Once there you have free entry to the half day workshops, conferance, the UnExpo and the OpenSpace.
+For all the work of putting your research or experience into a talk, they cover your travel and accommodation to get you there.
+Once there you have free entry to the half day workshops, conference, the UnExpo and the OpenSpace.
 See <a href="https://www.ministryoftesting.com/testbash/speak" target="_blank">here</a> for more information .</p>

 <p>Best of all, Testbash are not <a href ="https://www.cassandrahl.com/blog/why-i-dont-pay-to-speak" target="_blank">#PayToSpeak</a>
  which means that there is no financial barrier for entry for anyone who wants to tell their story or share their research.
 If you are thinking of submitting, please just do.
 The care and attention the organisers take to ensure the best speaker experience really shows.</p>